GenuisChip/GenuisChip/README.md

 - 👋 Hi, I’m Ali
-- 👀 I’m interested in mobile apps and backend development
+- 👀 I’m interested in mobile apps, web apps and backend development
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning new technologies
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me ... alihassan@gmail.com